Jesse1211/ECS-189L/ProjectDocumetation.md

 - Conduct comprehensive testing:
   - After making these modifications, I tested the combined scenes to ensure the functionality and adjustments worked as expected.
 I considered running the game and manually interacting with the main character and enemies to verify that the changes had been applied correctly.
 Use `Debug.Log()` statements strategically to output relevant information to the console and confirm the desired behavior.
   - Test the game thoroughly to identify any bugs, glitches, or issues that may arise during gameplay.
 Test all possible scenarios and edge cases to ensure that the game behaves as expected.
 I modified `TileMap` since the player should only climb in specific walls.
   - Evaluate the user interface for usability, clarity, and responsiveness.
 I specify the frame rate at which Unity tries to render the game.
 And the size of the bag feature was a little too small, and the position is not in the middle of the screen.
-This is caused by inproper setting of the canvas' Rect Transfrom position.
+This is caused by the improper setting of the canvas' Rect Transform position.
-  -
+  - Sometimes a player can cross the tilemap collider that goes inside the ground or some objects.
+Therefore, we added two animations: press 'I' for super-jump which has zero limitations, the player can jump anywhere; press 'L' for 'flash' which causes to blink a short distance.
+When the player model stuck somewhere unexpected, 'I' and 'L' become very handy.
+  - Regular jump is determined by if the player collides with 'ground' tag.
+However, we drew the entire scene (except the background) with 'ground' tag.
+It causes the player can even jump when they touch the roofs or climb any walls.
+Therefore, I reorganized the grid hierarchy, roofs and walls are not having 'ground' tag.
+Since we have developed some climbable walls, some walls will be tagged with 'climmableWalls'
+  - In the program for executing input keys, it has a float variable that limits the frequency of the player's input.
+Such that the player can only shoot once every 2 seconds.
+I set the time interval to zero just to give a faster experience to users because this is an RPG game, the storyline is supposed to be more important, and the NPCs or enemies are not that easy to kill.
+I want to point out that PlayerControllers are built dynamically; every animation can be modified by changing one variable.

 ## Narrative Design
 ### Xinhe Wang